stuburger/yafl/packages/docs/docs/validation.md

 sidebar_label: Validation
 ---

-Validation in Yalf is opinionated but straight forward and is usually done at the field-level.
+Validation in Yafl is opinionated but straight forward and is usually done at the field-level.
 Most form libraries provide form-level validation as a means to give access to the entire form's values by way of a `validate` prop on the Form component.
 That's great, but Yafl gives you access to the form value at the field-level, so form-level validation becomes somewhat redundant.
-Futhuremore there are some benefits to favouring field-level validation:
+Futhermore there are some benefits to favouring field-level validation:

 1. Validation logic is always co-located with the field that it's validating.
 This means when you delete a field, for example, you are only removing code from one place and not two.
 2. Easier to reason about and easier to debug form validation.